This page explains Live2D terms with images and descriptions.

 Mesh / ArtMesh

-PSD images loaded into Modeler are always placed on the canvas with this “mesh” assigned.
+PSD images loaded into Modeling View are always placed on the canvas with this “mesh” assigned.

-An “ArtMesh” is an image with a mesh assigned to it.
+An image with the mesh assigned is the “ArtMesh.”

-The triangles of a mesh, a set of triangles composed of vertices and lines, are called “polygons”.
+The triangles of a mesh, which is a set of triangles composed of vertices and lines, are called “polygons.”

-A deformer is a container in which the vertices of an ArtMesh can be deformed and moved together.
+A container in which the vertices of an ArtMesh can be deformed and moved together is called a “deformer.”

-There are two types of deformers: “warp deformers”, which can create curved shapes, and “rotate deformers”, which can rotate and scale.
+There are two types of deformers: “Warp deformers,” which can create curved shapes, and “rotation deformers,” which can rotate and scale.

 Each can do different things, so they are used for different purposes.

-“Parameters” can be used to store the transformation, position, etc. of an object.
+“Parameters” can be used to store the deformation, position, etc. of an object.

-It can be set between 0-1000, the larger the value, the earlier it will be displayed.
+It can be set between 0-1000.
+The larger the value, the more the ArtMesh will be displayed in front.

-The image of the ArtMesh is called a “texture atlas”.
+The image showing ArtMeshes side-by-side is called a “texture atlas.”

 Typically, the format is PNG and the image size is created as n squares of 2.

-This is required when exporting models for inclusion in the SDK or for Cubism 2.1.
+This is required when exporting models for embedding in the SDK or for Cubism 2.1.